Brain, Nervous System and Mental Conditions

 Brachial Plexus Palsy

 Nerves are soft, tube-like structures inside the body.
-They contain many small fibers (called filaments), like a telephone cable or a thick electrical cord.
-These small filaments carry signals from the brain to control the muscles.
+They contain many small fibers (filaments), like a telephone cable or a thick electrical cord.
+These small fibers carry signals from the brain to control the muscles.
 Nerves also carry signals from the skin to the brain.
 This is how we feel things on our skin.

 The nerves in the brachial plexus control the arm

 The nerves of the brachial plexus go out from the spinal cord under the collarbone and into the armpit.
 From there, they branch out into individual nerves that control the muscles in the shoulder, elbow, wrist and hand.

 When nerves in the brachial plexus get damaged, signals cannot travel like usual from the brain to the arm muscles.
 So some or all of your child’s arm muscles may no longer work.
 When this affects only the shoulder and elbow muscles, it is called an Erb’s palsy.
 When it affects all of the muscles of the arm, hand and wrist, this is known as a total plexus palsy.

 Brachial Plexus Palsy in Children

 Brachial plexus palsies usually happen because of a stretch injury to your child’s head, neck and shoulder.
 This can happen during birth, especially when the birth is difficult or complex.
 Sometimes a child’s shoulder will get stuck against the mother’s pelvis.
 This can result in a stretch injury as your child is being delivered.

 The brachial plexus may be injured if a baby's shoulder gets stuck on the mother's pelvis during birth